 So remember, focus on the basics.
 Skip the crazy fonts and colors.
 It is about getting your foot in the door, not having it slammed in your face.
 Work on consistently showing your skills that can be developed, not your lack of experience or lies.
 This is not an easy task and can take some time, but properly writing a resume can make the difference between obtaining a solid job and getting a rejection letter.
 Start today, and show the recruiters, you are a well-educated, resourceful, caring individual, that is worth a phone call and a first day at their organization.

 Do you need more meaningful experience for your resume?
-Find great volunteer and internship opportunities by signing up for your free NobleHour account.
+Find great volunteer and internship opportunities with NobleHour.

 Taylor Bradley is an International Talent Acquisition Specialist.
 He enjoys writing and sharing his experiences, successes, and failures as a young professional for the betterment of others.
 Taylor is actively pursuing a second degree in HR Management.
-He has traveled to all 50 states and approximately 45 countries, many of which he visited as volunteer helping the United Nations, the Red Cross, and other related NGO's.
+He has traveled to all 50 states and approximately 45 countries, many of which he visited as a volunteer for the United Nations, the Red Cross, and other related NGOs.